-NSN began operations in 1917, when the U.S. Navy acquired 474 acres of land to develop a naval base to support World War I activities.
-Bulkheads were built along the coast to extend available land and after extensive dredge and fill operations, the total land under Navy control was 792 acres.
-An additional 143 acres of land were acquired in 1918 and officially commissioned for the Naval Air Station (NAS).
-During the period from 1936 through 1940, improvements to the piers and expansion of supply/ material handling facilities were also completed.
+NSN began operations in 1917, when the Navy acquired 474 acres of land to develop a naval base to support World War I activities.
+Bulkheads were built along the coast to extend available land, and after extensive dredge and fill operations the total land under Navy control was 792 acres.
+An additional 143 acres of land were acquired in 1918 and officially commissioned as Naval Air Station Norfolk.
+Improvements to the piers and expansion of supply and material handling facilities were also completed between 1936 and 1941.

 During World War II, major construction projects were completed, consisting of a power plant, numerous runways and hangars, a tank farm, several barracks, and housing complexes.
 During this time, the area of NSN expanded to more than 2,100 acres.
 After World War II, NSN continued to acquire land through various types of land transfers and dredge and fill operations conducted in areas of Mason Creek, Bousch Creek basins, and Willoughby Bay.

 During its history, NSN has expanded to become the world’s largest naval installation, with approximately 105 ships homeported at the Base.
 NSN currently has 14 piers handling approximately 3,100 ship movements annually.
 The mission of NSN is to provide fleet support and readiness for the United States Atlantic Fleet.

 NSA Hampton Roads, which was originally named the Flag Administrative Unit, separated from NSN in 1948 and adopted its current name in 2011.
 Since its inception, NSA Hampton Roads has become a major Navy command with the responsibilities as the Installation Commander for three base installations and as the Program Director for Regional Support Services.